Stargazing in Bend, Oregon

-Wrap yourself in a blanket of Oregon stars.
-Indulge in the spectacular majesty of a dark night sky aglow with the astral wonder of constellations, and the silhouettes of dark pines and mountain peaks in the distance.
+Wrap yourself in a heavenly blanket of Oregon stars.
+Indulge in the spectacular majesty of a night sky aglow with the cosmic amazement of constellations and the silhouettes of dark pines and mountain peaks in the distance.
 Leave the white noise of the city behind to bask in the firmament wonders of Central Oregon.

 Why is stargazing around Bend so stellar?
 Central Oregon is home to vast pitch-dark celestial skies that make it easy to gaze upon constellations, twinkling stars, and the periodic meteor shower.
 Plus, we have a couple of state-of-the-art observatories where you can peer through a telescope for a glimpse of globular clusters, galaxies, and our neighboring planets.